How to Get Around Las Vegas Without a Car [Ultimate Guide]

 If you’re visiting Las Vegas without a car, you may be wondering how to get around town and still see and do everything you want.
 As a Las Vegas resident, I can assure you that visiting Las Vegas without a car is entirely doable.
 Let me tell you about all the ways to get around Vegas without a car.

 Can you get around Vegas without a car?
 The short answer is yes.
 You don’t need a car to get around Las Vegas.
-There is a multitude of transportation options available to you including, taxis, shuttles, the monorail, Lyft/Uber, buses, free trams, and more.
+There are a multitude of transportation options available to you, including taxis, shuttles, the monorail, Lyft/Uber, buses, free trams, and more.
 You can get anywhere you need to go in Las Vegas without a car.

 For being a big city, Las Vegas is actually pretty small.
 For visitors to the Las Vegas area, most of what you’ll want to do and see is either on the Strip or in downtown Las Vegas, and these two areas are only about 8 miles from the end of one to the end of the other.